Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Introduction

-\begin{enumerate} \item Findings that are ``widely plausible'': possible characteristics across several possible futures.
-By this we mean that even if many other characteristics of futures would differ and vary, these findings could be identifiable in many futures.
-Observing these characteristics in two complementary futures increases chances that they may be elements also in other futures. \item Findings that are ``scenario-unique'': characteristic to only some future scenarios.
-If in two complementary enactments of possible futures, with sufficient overlap, some findings are unique to only one study, it can reveal something unique and interesting about that possible future in particular.
-Such a finding can help decision-making and planning, as well as designing technologies so that the course of actions can be steered towars the more preferable futures. \end{enumerate}
+\begin{enumerate} \item \emph{Findings that are `broadly plausible', encapsulating characteristics across several possible futures:} Even if numerous other characteristics of the various futures differ and fluctuate, some general-applicability findings may be identifiable in many futures.
+Observing those characteristics in two complementary futures points to a greater chance that they are components of other futures too. \item \emph{Findings that are `scenario-unique' by being characteristic of specific future scenarios only:} When only one enactment of possible futures produces a specific outcome (in conditions that show sufficient overlap), it can reveal something interesting that distinguishes that possible future in particular.
+Such a finding can assist in decision-making and planning, and in technology design that supports steering development paths toward preferable futures. \end{enumerate}

-In this paper, we explore the benefits of this general methodological idea.
-We enacted two different possible futures of AI-augmented freelance knowledge work in the context of investment-related decision-making and analysis.
-In one enactment, the AI’s role was to cultivate workers’ expertise and competence, while in the other, the system used the user as a trainer of an AI model so that it could eventually absorb their skills.
-Based on the findings from these studies, this paper reflect on the opportunities of triangulation in future-oriented HCI studies.
-We also discuss different types of triangulation between possible fugures, and seek to inform HCI with methodological suggestions that would make the research in our field more future-savvy.
+This paper reports on exploring the benefits of this methodological principle in practice.
+We enacted two mutually distinct possible futures of AI-augmented freelance knowledge work in the context of investment-related analyses and decision processes.
+In one enactment, the AI agent’s role was to cultivate worker expertise and competence; in the other, the system exploited users' input to train an AI-based model, for eventual assimilation of their skills.
+Proceeding from the findings from both arms of the study, we reflect on the opportunities that triangulation grants to future-oriented HCI studies.
+We also discuss types of triangulation between possible futures and attempt to enrich HCI scholarship by supplying methodological recommendations that make the future of our field's research more future-savvy.